headless-axolotl/dungen/documentation/implementation.md

 It should be possible to modify the behaviour of the pathfinding algorithm and the placement of marker tiles so as to allow for two corridors to run in parallel two tiles away and still be able to cross them perpendicularly.

+- More maze generation algorithms:
+    - Randomized DFS
+    - Cellular Automata
+- Upscaling the grid.
+- Erosion of walls.

 ## Source